MacArthur 40th St Underpass Safety Improvement

 - Encourage spreading pick-up and drop-off activity of shuttle operators along the underpass to take pressure off of the curbs along the plaza.

 Other Design Considerations

 The consultant team has been tasked with considering additional points in their design, primarily:

-- Cost: The preliminary, high-level estimate for the installation is $0.75M-$1M, and funding has not yet been identified
+- Cost: The 35% Design estimate for the installation is approximately $4.2M, and not all funding has been identified yet.

-- Opportunities to re-use existing infrastructure: There are conduits and power sources already in place.
+- Opportunities to re-use existing infrastructure: There are conduits, wires and other components already in place.
 If we can re-use them, then the project cost and time to complete are both minimized.

 "Please use single words to describe your experience of the 40th Street underpass at night."